batra98/Gaurav-Website/content/posts/Attack-on-Titan-and-German-Philosophy/index.md

 The plot depicts a near extinct human race devoured by thoughtless cannibalistic giants, hints at a vast conspiracy, and feats of heroism that only occasionally break the unrelenting sense of imminent doom.
 This series is clearly a modern epic fantasy.

 The story revolves around Eren Yeager and his comrades, who battle these mindless titans.
 This manga explores the viscreal reality of death which is unlike any other anime/manga.
 Titan are the physical personification of death, walking reminders of human mortality.
-But the darkest elements of the series are not the titans (and their lack of genitals :wink:) but the structure of the society behind the walls.
+But the darkest elements of the series are not the titans (and their lack of genitals 😉) but the structure of the society behind the walls.

 ## Relational to German Ideology